dagronf/DFSearchKit/README.md

 ### DFSearchIndex.Memory

 A class inheriting from DFSearchIndex that implements an in-memory index.
+This index exists purely in memory, and will be destroyed when the index is deallocated.

 ```swift
 guard let indexer = DFSearchIndex.Memory.Create() else {